dayan9265/climate-change-awereness-pandemic/about.md

 Thank you for reading our website, if you have any questions, remarks or recommendation.
 Don't hesitate to post in on our [GitHub](https://github.com/epfl-ada/ada-2022-project-bradafromanadamada/issues)

+ ---
+#### Method

+We focused on a list of Europeen countries with language specific enough to be able to link the mobility of their countries and the views of Wikipedia in the corresponding articles.
+The list of selected countries is the following :

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~.